fabioaromanini/node/README.md

 - Functions are first-class, so you can assign them to variables, pass as arguments, etc.
 - Modules are pieces of code that does not impact other pieces of code in a program.
 Ecmascript 6 support modules, but before it, javascript didn't had an official way to set them.
 Nodejs introduced modules into js, following a pattern called 'commonjs', which was a very used workaround.
+- Objects in javascript are just a name-value pair.
+They can be described like an object literal, which is a list of 0 or more name-value pairs, surrounded by curly brackets.
+Name-pair values can be nested, it is, a value can be another name-pair value.